Home / Products / Diflumox Eye Drop /

 Information regarding the use of Diflumox Eye Drop during pregnancy is not available.
 Please consult your doctor.

 Diflumox Eye Drop should be used with caution during breastfeeding.
-Breastfeeding should be held until the treatment of the mother is completed and the drug is eliminated from her body.
+Breastfeeding should be held until the treatment of the mother is completed and the drug is eliminated from the body.

-Diflumox Eye Drop may cause blurring of your vision for a short time just after its use.
+Diflumox Eye Drop may cause temporary visual disturbances.
 Do not drive until your vision is clear.

 No interaction found/established